Hangman's Graveyard

+Content

 George Bennett

 George Bennett is the most notable inmate uncovered in the cemetery.
 Bennett was executed for the murder of George Brown, editor of The Globe newspaper and Father of Confederation.
 George Bennett was an employee of George Brown and worked in The Globe's engineering department.
 Initially Bennett was a model employee but eventually he descended into a downward spiral of drunkenness and debauchery.
 Bennett was ultimately fired for intemperance.
 In a drunken fit Bennett entered George Brown's office and demanded him to sign a letter of reference.
 Brown refused, Bennett insisted and a tussle ensued.
 Bennett was carrying a revolver in his pocket and the revolver was fired with a bullet entering George Brown's leg.
 Brown died several weeks later of implications from the wound.
 It was learnt later that Bennett was carrying a suicide note and had intended to shoot himself the very day of the murder.
-Bennett was convicted on June 22, 1880 and sentenced to hang on July 23, 1880.
+Bennett was convicted on June 22, 1880, and sentenced to hang on July 23, 1880.
 Before his execution Bennett gave a lengthy speech proclaiming his innocence to the very end.

 He has gone to his death through an oversight on my part.
 It was a foolish thing for me to have drawn the revolver, but I was in liquor or I would have never done it.
 I could not control the event.
 I went there purely on a matter of business and my business was very simple and very plain.
 The result was as it was.
 I am prepared to die.